Prioritized traffic for higher quality user experience

 Wi-Fi QoS Management™ extends WMM® by enabling access points (APs) and client devices to negotiate and/or request identified IP flows be assigned to particular access categories.
 It supports a wide range of use cases, including client-centric use cases, where the AP is requested to perform QoS treatment for selected downlink IP flows.
 Wi-Fi QoS Management also supports network-centric use cases where the client device is requested to perform QoS treatment for certain uplink IP flows, resulting in the following key benefits:

 - Prevention of outages in emerging immersive applications

 - Reduced lag time in access to interactive cloud and edge services

 Wi-Fi QoS Management certification delivers a standardized approach to QoS for devices and applications to prioritize traffic flows for both client devices and APs.
-Wi-Fi QoS Management features two key technologies:
+Wi-Fi QoS Management features four key technologies:

 - Mirrored Stream Classification Service (MSCS): enables a client device to request the AP to apply specific QoS treatment of downlink IP flows using QoS mirroring